 Frank coached the North Tonawanda High School football team in 1897 to an undefeated season, earning regional honors as the 'Champions of the Northeast'.
 The Madison High School football team in Madison, Wisconsin claimed to be the 'Champions of the West', going 7-0 without giving up a single point.
 The Madison people issued a challenge to all comers to play for the U.S. Championship.
 North Tonawanda accepted this challenge and played America's first High School Football Championship game on Christmas Day in 1897 at Detroit, Michigan.
 Madison beat North Tonawanda 14-0 under accusations that ringers were used by the Wisconsin team.
 Several times when Madison had the ball it became necessary to call players out to the sideline and tell them the play signals, which was suspicious given their successful season.
 Also, the Madison captain often called men by names not written on the official affidavit (roster).
 When the North Tonawanda players returned from Detroit they were treated to a champions reception by the local community.

-Frank (on right) sitting on back porch of Grand Island home (circa 1900)
+Frank Hinkey (on right) sitting on back porch of Grand Island home (circa 1900)

-Frank would receive letters every year from subsequent Yale football captains begging for his assistance, which he would graciously provide.
+Frank would receive letters every year from subsequent Yale football captains begging for his assistance back in New Haven, which he would graciously provide.
 Sometimes he would stay for the entire season, primarily coaching end play.
-While staying in New Haven, Frank also refereed football contests across the east coast for additional income.
+Other times the entire team would visit him in Tonawanda.
+Frank also refereed football contests across the east coast for additional income.
 One memorable game was the 1903 World Series of Football between Franklin and Watertown.
 According to Harry March’s Pro Football: Its Ups and Downs, Frank Hinkey was a referee for the event.
 The referees were dressed in full evening attire, from top hats down to white gloves and leather shoes.
 During the last play of the game Franklin players, with the game well in hand, agreed to purposely run over the sharply dressed Hinkey, knocking him into the dirt.
 Frank took the incident in stride and Franklin agreed to pay his cleaning bill.
 On another occasion, his false reputation for brutality and foul plays resulted in boos from the spectators and after the game Hinkey swore he would never officiate again.

 Letter from Frank Hinkey on officiating a football game c 1901 (Hinkey Archive)